Gwangju Uprising: 18–21 May

-The violence climaxed on 21 May.
-Some time around 1 p.m., the army fired on a crowd that had gathered in front of the South Jeolla Provincial Office building, causing numerous casualties.
-In response, some protesters raided the Reserve Force armories and police stations in nearby towns, arming themselves with M1 rifles and M1/M2 carbines.
-The militias also started to exercise caution against perceived North Korean provocateurs and raised placards reading "Don't misjudge, Northerners".
+In response, some protesters began raiding the Reserve Force armories and police stations in nearby towns, arming themselves with light machine guns, revolvers, M16 rifles and M1/M2 carbines.
 Later that afternoon, gunfights between civilian militias and the army broke out in the Provincial Office Square.
 By 5:30 p.m., the militias had acquired two light machine guns and used them against the army, forcing them to retreat from the downtown area.
+They also armed themselves with bats, knifes, pipes, hammers, Molotov cocktails and other available weapons.